pytorch/serve/docs/metrics.md

 ## Custom Metrics API

-MMS enables the custom service code to emit metrics, that are then logged by the system
+TS enables the custom service code to emit metrics, that are then logged by the system

-The custom service code is provided with a [context](https://github.com/awslabs/mxnet-model-server/blob/master/mms/context.py) of the current request.
+The custom service code is provided with a [context](https://github.com/pytorch/serve/blob/master/ts/context.py) of the current request.

 Which has metrics object.